gduclaux/FieldMoveProjectImporter_QGIS/README.md

 Dip labeling is set for both plane and line features.
 Labels are displayed when the zoom level (_scale_) of the map Canvas is larger than 1:300,000.

 ## Symbology limitations
+   - Symbol colors are set to match those imposed in your project for the different rock units.
    - Planar structures symbologies are not as detailed as it might be in your project.
-Different symbologies are applied onl to _fault_, _joint_ and _cleavage_ plane types.
+Different symbologies are applied to _fault_, _joint_ and _cleavage_ plane types.
 All other planar measurements are represented with the defaut _bedding_ symbol.
 The bedding symbol isn't changing as a function of the dip angle either.
-   - All lineation types are displayed using a simple arrow symbology with the arrow shaft base located on the spatial reference point.
+   - All lineation types are displayed using a simple arrow symbology with the arrow shaft base located on the spatial reference point of the measurement.
    - Symbology can be updated and improved using a rule-based method in QGIS.

 ## Roadmap